-Xv6 only allows a single transaction at a time in order to avoid the following kind of race that could occur if concurrent transactions were allowed.
+Xv6 does not allow concurrent transactions, in order to avoid the following kind write+code of problem.
 Suppose transaction X has written a modification to an inode into the log.
 Concurrent transaction Y then reads a different inode in the same block, updates that inode, writes the inode block to the log, and commits.
-It would be a disaster if the commit of Y write X's modified inode to the file system, since X has not yet committed.
+This is a disaster: the inode block that Y's commit writes to the disk contains modifications by X, which has not committed.
+A crash and recovery at this point would expose one of X's modifications but not all, thus breaking the promise that transactions are atomic.
 There are sophisticated ways to solve this problem; xv6 solves it by outlawing concurrent transactions.